-This review will look at how consumer credit firms pay and incentivise their staff and manage the risks arising from these reward arrangements.
+This review looked at how consumer credit firms pay and incentivise their staff and manage the risks arising from these reward arrangements.

-This thematic review focuses on staff remuneration and incentives, covering a broad range of consumer credit sectors and firms where consumer credit is secondary to their main business.
+This thematic review focused on staff remuneration and incentives, covering a broad range of consumer credit sectors and firms where consumer credit is secondary to their main business.

-The purpose of our review is to understand the nature of staff incentives, remuneration and performance management arrangements in the consumer credit market.
-We will focus on the risks that can arise and how firms control and mitigate those risks.
-We will seek to examine good and poor practices.
+The purpose of our review was to understand the nature of staff incentives, remuneration and performance management arrangements in the consumer credit market.
+We focussed on the risks that can arise and how firms control and mitigate those risks.
+We sought to examine good and poor practices.

 Supervisory work that we have carried out on other issues suggested many consumer credit firms may be operating high-risk incentive schemes, which can often lead to poor consumer outcomes if not managed effectively.